pbulteel/linux-tips-tricks/filesystem-checks.md

 Good old `ls` even has a few options that are useful but not always used.
 ```
-ls -A # same a -a but excludes . and ..
+ls -A             # same a -a but excludes . and .. from the output
 ls -lSr           # sort by size in reverse order - so the bottom is the largest
-ls -lArt # sort all by last modified date in reverse order so you see latest at the bottom.
+ls -lArt          # sort all by last modified date in reverse order - so you see latest at the bottom.
 ls -ld directory  # use to see the information on the directory instead of its contents
 ls -lb            # use to print any characters in a filename you don't usually see like spaces, tabs, etc"

 ```
 Now back to `du`